dsci/seatbelt/README.md

 ```

 **Note:** Any argument passed to the block is passed as String.
 So you have to take care
-about type casts.
+of type casts.

-To have access to the tape's translation block, a tape has to assigned to a tape deck.
+To have access to the tape's translation block, a tape has to be assigned to a tape deck.

 ```ruby
 class Pub